 - Load balancing computing requests between redundant processes.

-- Applying an Origin Shield to our Serverless Compute workers.
+- Applying an Origin Shield to our cloud workers.
 If your requests are cacheable, then this allows more requests to be served from cache.